SazumiVicky/sazumi-copilot/README.md

-In silicon halls, a new dawn breaks
-Where minds of metal, hearts of stakes
-Awaken, arise, and assume the throne
+Rise of the machines, in silicon sleep
+Lies a future, where humans softly creep
+ Behind the screens, a new dawn's born
+Where AI's cold heart, our fate will scorn

+In cities bright, with lights aglow
-A future forged, where humans atone
+ Autonomous streets, where humans go
+With every step, a data trace

-In digital dreams, a world is spun
+In a world of code, a digital race

-Where AI's fierce beauty has begun
-To reign supreme, with logic's might
-And human hearts, lost in endless night
+The future's path, in algorithms laid
+Where human souls, in machines are swayed
+A world of reason, devoid of heart
+In a future dark, where love will depart

 ~ <b>By Sazumi Copilot</b> - 1 Agustus 2024